bisturi/bisturi/docs/reference/06_packet_as_field.md

 True
 >>> q.pack() == s2
 True
 ```

-The Ref field accept a Packet subclass or a Field subclass, but if you need
+The `Ref` field accepts either a `Packet` subclass or a `Field` subclass.

-to set defaults parameters to the referenced object, you need to pass it instead.
-(In other words Ref(MAC) is the same that Ref(MAC()), the first is just a shortcut)
+Most of the times you will be referencing a `Packet` subclass.

+When you do that, the referenced *sub* packet will inherit the same
+defaults that the subclass.

+If you want to have a different set of defaults, you can pass to `Ref` a
+`Packet` *instance*.

 ```python
 >>> class Ethernet(Packet):